Pros and Cons of Minimalism

 Con: A minimalist lifestyle can be lonely.

 Earlier we discussed having to define minimalism for yourself and not knowing people who share your lifestyle.
-Your friends may want to hang out or go shopping and that might not appeal to you.
+Your friends may want to hang out by going shopping and that might not appeal to you anymore.

-You may need to separate yourself from people you know and care about because they are engaging in things that don't align or conflict with your goals and values.
+You may need to separate yourself from people you know and care about because they are engaging in things that don't align with your goals and values.

 Additionally, you have to check your expectations of yourself and others.
 I talked about this in my video on deciding to be happy.

 Other people don't have to understand or agree with your lifestyle and you shouldn't expect them too.
-The most you can ask is they respect you and your wishes.
-You have to remember, they're not changing their lives, you're changing your life.
+The most you can ask is that they respect you and your wishes.
+You have to remember, they're not changing their lives, you're changing yours.

-You learn to be okay with being more independent, to understand what it means to alone and lonely, and you learn to say "no" more.
-It may feel uncomfortable for you personally, but you will learn to be okay with feeling uncomfortable.
+You learn to be okay with being more independent, to understand what it means to be alone or lonely at time, and you learn to say "no" more.
+It may feel uncomfortable for you personally, but you will grow from it.